Caryatids of Eleusis: Removal of Saint Demetra

 In 1801, English clergyman Edward Daniel Clarke and his assistant John Marten Cripps managed to obtain an authorisation through bribery from the governor of Athens for the removal of Saint Demetra, with the help of Giovanni Battista Lusieri, an Italian artist who was Lord Elgin's assistant at the time.

 Clarke was the one to remove the statue by force, after bribing the local waiwode of Athens and obtaining an edict, despite the objections of the local population, who feared that removal of Saint Demetra would cause their crops to fail.
 Nevertheless, Clarke was successful, though not without struggle.
 An ox broke free of its halter the day before the removal and dashed against Saint Demetra with its horns, alarming the locals who took it to be a bad omen for the crops.
 Clarke assured them that they would suffer no harm, and brought a Christian priest from Aegina who first broke the soil around the statue to prove nothing would happen.

-Furthermore, on April 23, 1802, the ship carrying the statue sank off the southeastern coast of England, though the Saint Demetra was recovered the following year.
-As for the Eleusinians, they had a good harvest the following year, which confirmed their beliefs that the caryatid would some day be returned to them; but then came a run of bad years in succession, which they blamed on them having allowed Saint Demetra to be taken away.
+On 23 April 1802, the ship carrying the statue was driven ashore at Beachy Head on the south coast of England, though the Saint Demetra was recovered the following year.
+The Eleusinians had a good harvest the following year, which confirmed their belief that the caryatid would some day be returned to them; but then came a run of bad years in succession, which they blamed on them having allowed Saint Demetra to be taken away.

-He donated Saint Demetra along with other findings to the University of Cambridge in 1803; the statue of Demeter would be displayed at the University Library.
+He donated Saint Demetra along with other finds to the University of Cambridge in 1803; the statue of Demeter was displayed at the University Library.
 In 1865 the collection was transferred to the Fitzwilliam Museum in Cambridge, where it became one of the museum's two main collections.

-In 2022, the municipality of Eleusis asked the museum to return Saint Demetra to Greece.
+In 2022, the municipality of Elefsina (modern Eleusis) asked the museum to return Saint Demetra to Greece.